willthames/heroku-buildpack-ruby-octopress/README.md

            Procfile declares types     -> (none)
            Default types for Octopress -> console, rake, web

-The buildpack will detect your app as Octopress if it has a `_config.yml` file and a rake task to generate the site with Jekyll and compass.
+The buildpack will detect your app as Jekyll if it has a `_config.yml` file and Octopress if your Rakefile contains the `:generate` task, which generates the Jekyll site and also compiles the CSS.

 ### Ruby